 The festival also formed part of two more celebrations from the lands of thistles and sunflowers.
 Firstly, the National Day of the Cyrillic Alphabet celebrating Bulgarian cultural heritage, literature and the arts every 24 May.
 Secondly, 2022 – Scotland’s Year of Stories showcasing and celebrating stories inspired by, created and written in Scotland.

 The love of stories is hardwired into us all; it is one of the strongest ways we connect with one another and share our experiences.
 VisitScotland

-Thistles and Sunflowers is produced by the Bulgarian Cultural and Educational Centre Scotland and delivered in a partnership with Scottish Storytelling Centre, Traditional Dance Forum of Scotland, Edinburgh Short Film Festival, Bilinguism Matters, New Bulgarians Culture Platform, Scottish Book Trust, Scottish Poetry Library, Found in Translation Book Club at Edinburgh Central Library, Tippermuir Books, Reading Sofia Foundation, DannsEd, Moray House School of Education and Sport, University of Edinburgh and The Embassy of the Republic of Bulgaria in the UK.
+Thistles and Sunflowers 2022 was produced by the Bulgarian Cultural and Educational Centre Scotland and delivered in a partnership with Scottish Storytelling Centre, Traditional Dance Forum of Scotland, Edinburgh Short Film Festival, Bilinguism Matters, New Bulgarians Culture Platform, Scottish Book Trust, Scottish Poetry Library, Found in Translation Book Club at Edinburgh Central Library, Tippermuir Books, Reading Sofia Foundation, DannsEd, Moray House School of Education and Sport, University of Edinburgh and The Embassy of the Republic of Bulgaria in the UK.